Playa Del Carmen Restaurant Guide

 El Pirata

 For all things seafood, pay a visit to local favorite El Pirata, in the North End.
-At this casual and authentic eatery, you can choose your fish and have it fried whole right in front of you.
+At this casual and authentic eatery, you can choose your fish from the adjacent fish market and have it fried whole right in front of you.
 They also serve delicious shrimp dishes and ceviches, you can’t go wrong with camarones (shrimp) dishes at El Pirata.
+Cash only.

 La Cueva del Chango

 While La Cueva del Chango serves lunch and dinner, its main draw is its breakfast and the beautiful patio.
-The ambiance is amazing as you feel like you’re in a jungle right in the North End.
+The ambiance is amazing as you feel like you’re in a jungle, complete with turtles and koi fish, right in the North End.
 You’ll find quality delicious regional breakfast platters such as huevos rancheros, chilaquiles, as well as refreshing fruit salads, and empanadas.
+Expect a little wait, particularly for breakfast!

 Rockas Jamaican Kitchen

-Rockas Jamaican Kitchen is the perfect comfy rustic place to grab lunch or dinner in Playa del Carmen.
-This hidden gem is Playa del Carmen’s North Zone.
+Rockas Jamaican Kitchen is the perfect comfy rustic place to grab dinner in Playa del Carmen.
+This hidden gem is now located on Calle 38 Norte and Calle Flamingo, near La Cueva del Chango.
 The street is usually busy after 5 pm as people flock to Rockas Jamaican Kitchen for delicious food, live music, and drinks.
 The head chef, Marvin, is from Jamaica and greets each guest with a smile as they enjoy their meal.
 Make sure to try the Rasta Pasta, Oxtail, Jerk Wings, and, of course, the Jerk Chicken.
+Rockas is cash only.

 High-End Restaurants